 Eventually, the victim of narcissistic abuse acts like an addict desperately try to get the narcissist to love her again.
 His validation is her fix.
 He dangles it like a carrot in her face.
 She’s a sucker for the honeymoon phase and will disrespect herself if there’s a possibility she can relive it.

-That fear gives him premium narcissistic supply and a perverse power that entitles him to abuse her.
+That fear gives him premium narcissistic supply and a perverse power that entitles him to abuse others without regard.

 How the narcissist hooks his victims…